Ion Current Rectification and Long-Range Interference in Conical Silicon Micropores

 For our conductance measurements we fabricate single micron-sized pores, which are either straight or tapered, in 2 $\pm$ 0.5 $\mu$m thick crystalline silicon membranes using a focused ion beam (FIB).
-Si is a reliable and cross compatible platform that allows for precise pore manufacturing.
+Si is a reliable and cross-compatible platform that allows for precise pore manufacturing.
 The taper is created by writing concentric circles with decreasing radius, resulting in an asymmetric pore, as verified by atomic force microscopy in SI-1.
-Conductance measurements are carried out by placing the membrane between two aqueous reservoirs containing KCl of equal bulk concentration ($\rho_{\rm{b}}$), and applying a potential between the reservoirs using Ag/AgCl wire electrodes (See SI-2 for a schematic of the setup).
-Of note is the polarity of the applied potential, where positive potentials indicate the anode being in the reservoir facing the large opening of the pore.\\ We record quasi-static current-voltage (I-V) curves between -0.5 V and 0.5 V at different reservoir KCl bulk concentrations $\rho_{\rm{b}}$ ranging from 10$^{-1}$ M to 10$^{-4}$ M, for 4 membranes containing a single pore.
-The insets of Figure \ref{Fig2} show scanning electron miscoscopy (SEM) images directly after fabrication of the tapered pores T1 (base and tip radii $R_{\rm{b}}\simeq 1.5\mu$m,$\ R_{\rm{t}}\simeq 0.5 \ \mu$m) and T2 ($R_{\rm{b}}\simeq 1.5\mu$m,$\ R_{\rm{t}}\simeq 0.4 \ \mu$m) and two straight reference pores S1 ($R_{\rm{b}}=R_{\rm{t}}\simeq0.6\ \mu$m) and S2 ($R_{\rm{b}}=R_{\rm{t}}\simeq1.5\ \mu$m).
+Conductance measurements are carried out by placing the membrane between two aqueous reservoirs containing KCl of equal bulk concentration ($\rho_{\rm{b}}$), and applying a potential between the reservoirs using Ag/AgCl wire electrodes (Figure \ref{Fig2} (f), and SI-2).
+Of note is the polarity of the applied potential, where positive potentials indicate the anode being in the reservoir facing the large opening of the pore.\\